 Learning these skills will aid you in acting as your own first responder should you need to.
 Once you learn them you can teach them to your loved ones and can look after each other.
 Now go out and learn it.

 And One for the Road

-If you cannot use them and you have something better then use it.
-Constantly grow and improve.
-Then when you do be sure to give back and pay it forward.
 Pass on the information to those that do not have it.
 The only way we are going to survive this is together.
-Now print this out, get out of your chair, and go become that lion.
-GOOD LUCK!!
+Now print this out, get out of your chair, and go become that tiger.
+Good luck!